Spoiler alert: all of my picks were released in the 80s and half of them star Kevin Costner.

 John Glass looks for the important lessons behind Charlie Sheen’s disclosure that he is HIV-positive.

-Dr. Andrew Smiler discusses why we think so little of male sexuality. — When it comes to dating and sex, American don’t think highly of young men.
-Perhaps it’s all those politicians tweeting di** pics, all the male celebrities cheating on their partners, the perpetual stories of male undergrads assaulting their female peers, or the…
+Dr. Andrew Smiler discusses why we think so little of male sexuality.—When it comes to dating and sex, American don’t think highly of young men.
+Perhaps it’s all those politicians tweeting di** pics, all the male celebrities cheating on their partners, the perpetual stories of male undergrads assaulting their female peers, or the frequent stories…

 With so many people running around trying to win, life has become a race with no winner, no purpose and no end.
 Even when we’re supposed to be taking a day off, we’re still running that race, without even knowing it.